bravetechnologycoop/BraveButtons/README.md

 1. upload the newly generated file `lambda/buttons_lambda.zip`

+# Dev Deployment

+## 1. Update the Environment Variables (if necessary)

+1. on the dev Buttons server (access using ssh):

+   1. update the values in `~/BraveButtons/server/.env`

+## 2. Deploy the server on Dev

+1. on the dev Buttons server (access using ssh):

+   1. cd into the `BraveButtons/server` directory

+   1. shut down the server process and ensure that environment variables are not cached: `pm2 kill`

+   1. pull the latest code from your branch: `git checkout <your branch> && git pull origin <your branch>`

+   1. run the server setup script: `sudo ./setup_server.sh ./.env`

+## 3. Verify

+1. open the production dashboard and confirm that everything appears to be working normally

+1. Verify that the logs look reasonable

+   1. on the production Buttons server (access using ssh):

+      1. run `pm2 logs`

 # How to set up a local server dev environment

 1. clone this repository